shiveshnavin/ifct2017.github.io/read/terms.md

 UPON OR USE OF THE WEBSITE CONTENT OR PRODUCTS. ("PRODUCTS" INCLUDE TRIAL PRODUCTS.)

-WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, SUBHAJIT SAHU MAKES NO WARRANTY:
+WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, MERFERRY MAKES NO WARRANTY:

 - THAT THE INFORMATION PROVIDED ON THIS WEBSITE IS ACCURATE,